-These 3D feature descriptors rely on the geometrical information of the whole 3D object surface only.
-Thus these descriptors can obtain a good performance on the object with different shapes, but they cannot perform well on the objects with similar shapes.
-Some 3D feature descriptors are also based on both shape and texture information, like the Color-SHOT (CSHOT)\cite{tombari2011combined}.
-It is a local 3D feature descriptor which combine the shape information with the color information.
-Obviously, when this local 3D feature descriptor is used for implementing object recognition, it requires computational resources for computing descriptors and descriptor matching, which worsen the situation of computing burden.
+These two kinds of 3D feature descriptors rely on the geometrical information of the 3D object surface, which enables them to obtain a good performance of objects recognition on the object with different shapes.
+But they cannot guarantee performance on the objects with similar shapes.
+Some 3D feature descriptors are based on both shape and texture information, like the Color-SHOT (CSHOT)\cite{tombari2011combined}, which is a local 3D feature descriptor which combines the shape information with the color information.
+When these local 3D feature descriptors are used for object recognition, more computational resources are required for computing descriptors and descriptor matching.

-In this work, we propose a global texture-shape 3D feature descriptor for object recognition and sorting.
-The contributions of the paper are: (1) We present a global texture-shape 3D feature descriptor which is generated by extending the clustered viewpoint feature histogram (CVFH)\cite{aldoma2011cad} with textured information.
-(2) We evaluate the recognition performance of the proposed descriptor with both public 3D image dataset and real scenes, and utilize our proposed sorting system to implement the object detection, object recognition and object grasping tasks in a sequence.
-(3) We use a multi-class support vector machine (SVM)\cite{vapnik1998support} classifier for recognizing target objects instead of feature matching, which can reduce the situation of computing burden.
-Additionally, Training multi-class classifier does not need a large data set and lengthy training process.
+In this work, we propose a global texture-shape 3D feature descriptor for object recognition and grasping.
+The major contributions of the paper are: (1) A global texture-shape 3D feature descriptor is proposed by extending the clustered viewpoint feature histogram (CVFH)\cite{aldoma2011cad}.
+(2) The recognition performance of the proposed descriptor is evaluated with both public 3D image dataset and real scenes.
+(3) A multi-class support vector machine (SVM)\cite{vapnik1998support} classifier is used for recognizing target objects instead of using feature matching, which can significantly reduce the computing burden.

-The paper is organized as follows.
-The sorting system including the proposed feature descriptor is described in Section II.
-The experiments and results are shown in Section III.
-In the end, we have conclusions and future work in Section IV.